 - 1. Since "Goop" does not give an ideal bond to most of the standard covering materials, it is first necessary to slightly rough-sand the covering on the top and bottom of the wing, where the fuselage will be glued (150 Grit is optimum).
-You MUST also spread another thin coating of goop on the Inside portion of the wing cutout in the fuselage, top and bottom of the airfoil-this will seal the foam and prevent the glue you use in Step 4 from being completely absorbed into the foam which would result in a weak joint between the fuselage and the wing covering.
-Leave the Goop to dry. - 2.
-Before putting the wing in the fuse, it is necessary to cut a slice in the foam bulkhead (see diagram B), between the wing cutout and the receiver location, so that the antenna and servo leads can slide into place.
-This cut will be on the left side of the fuse, as the wing is moved into its final positioning.
+You MUST also spread another thin coating of goop on the Inside portion of the wing cutout in the fuselage, top and bottom of the airfoil-this will seal the foam and further improve the bond between the Goop and the wing covering; let goop dry. - 2.
+Before putting the wing in the fuse, it is necessary to cut a slice in the foam bulkhead (see diagram B), between the wing cutout and the receiver location, so that the antenna and servo leads can slide into place, through the left side of the fuse, as the wing is moved into its final positioning.
 After making the cut, slide in the wing and center it.